sst/sst/www/docs/what-is-sst.md

 "GET /notes": "functions/list.main"
 ```

 When a user hits the `/notes` route in your API, the `main` function in the `functions/list.ts` file gets executed.
-And it'll respond with what the function returns.
+The API then responds with what the function returns.

 ```ts
 export async function main() {